 gharlands & wolves: parables in yellow

-Podcast goes live on Soundcloud on Thursday 11 April 2019, 5pm.
+A podcast series, which goes live on Soundcloud from Thursday 11 April 2019, 5pm.

 gharlands & wolves: parables in yellow are episodes of rapt moments, with the temporality of a concentrated gaze; a brief loss of self to the here and now of an artwork recounted, where bodily sensory perception might oscillate in the hovering suspension of the imagination.
 These episodes are suggestions to the listener, an emotional demand.
 The perceptual framing of gharlands & wolves relies on the promise of storytelling suffused with sensuality and the vile, a conduit through yellow.
 Promises are of primrose, sherbet fizz, soft lemon satiny silk.
 Blonde tones of naples yellow, pale ochre creamy flesh tones gush smooth, shaded pink from raw to burnt umber shadow.